-The standard rate of VAT reverted to 17.5% from 15% on 1st January, 2010 (but is set to increase to 20% on January 4, 2011); a reduced rate of 5% applies inter alia to domestic fuel or power, heating equipment, children’s car seats, some contraceptives and sanitary products, and certain residential property renovations.
+The standard rate of VAT is currently 20% (2014) having increased from 17.5% in 2011; a reduced rate of 5% applies inter alia to domestic fuel or power, heating equipment, children’s car seats, some contraceptives and sanitary products, and certain residential property renovations.

 Included in the list of supplies that are zero-rated are gold and UK bank notes, books, children’s clothing, charities, food, drugs & medicines, transport and sewage, water services, goods supplies to other VAT-registered entities within the EU, and certain transactions related to the construction of residential property.

 Certain goods and services are exempt from VAT or may fall outside the scope of the UK VAT system.
 Items exempt from VAT altogether include insurance, credit services, education & training and the services of a doctor or dentist.
 Selling or leasing commercial property is exempt from VAT, though a business can opt to relinquish the exempt status that would allow VAT payable (input tax) to be reclaimed.

 A business or sole trader must register for VAT if the goods or services provided are classed as taxable supplies in the UK, provided annual turnover exceeds GBP81,000 (2014) or is expected to exceed this threshold.
 In a partnership, one partner should be nominated to execute the VAT returns.